whomingbird/signposting-tutorial/README.md

 <img src="./icons/circle-check.svg" width="16" height="16"/> __Requirements__
-* Brief understanding of Signposting
+* Familiarity on how to use [GitHub](https://docs.github.com/en/get-started/start-your-journey)
-* Familiarity on how to use GitHub
+* Basic knowledge on how to use [GitHub Pages](https://pages.github.com/)
-* Basic knowledge on how to use GitHub pages.
-More information at [GitHub Pages](https://pages.github.com/)
+* Brief understanding of Signposting (introduction slides)
 * Familiarity with HTML
 * Knowledge of developer tools on a browser